Best Term Deposit Rates Australia (2026)

 Full Term Deposit Comparison

-All providers we track, sorted by 12-month rate.
+All providers we track, sorted by 12-month rate (highest first).

 Provider3 months6 months12 months24 monthsMin depositReview